secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/PowerShell/Working with the Registry.md

 PSProvider   : Microsoft.PowerShell.Core\Registry

 ```
 - After using New-ItemProperty to set our value named `access` and specifying the value as `C:\Users\htb-student\Downloads\payload.exe` we can see in the results that our value was created successfully, and the corresponding information, such as path location and Key name.
-Just to show that our key was created, we can see the new key and its values in the image below from the GUI Registry editor.
+- Just to show that our key was created, we can see the new key and its values in the image below from the GUI Registry editor.
 - #### TestKey Creation
-- If we wanted to add the same key/value pair using Reg.exe, we would do so like this:
+- If we wanted to add the same key/value pair using Reg.exe, we would do so like this.
 ```powershell
 reg add "HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\RunOnce\TestKey" /v access /t REG_SZ /d "C:\Users\htb-student\Downloads\payload.exe"
 ```
 - Now in a real pentest, we would have left an executable payload on the host, and in the instance that the host reboots or the user logs in, we would acquire a new shell to our C2.
-This value doesn't do much for us right now, so let's practice deleting it.
+- This value doesn't do much for us right now, so let's practice deleting it.
 - #### Delete Reg properties
 ```powershell-session
 PS C:\htb> Remove-ItemProperty -Path HKCU:\SOFTWARE\Microsoft\Windows\CurrentVersion\RunOnce\TestKey -Name  "access"

 PS C:\htb> Get-ItemProperty -Path HKCU:\SOFTWARE\Microsoft\Windows\CurrentVersion\RunOnce\TestKey
 ```
 - If no error window popped up, our key/value pair was deleted successfully.
-However, this is one of those things you should be extremely careful with.
-Removing entries from the Windows Registry could negatively affect the host and how it functions.
+- However, this is one of those things you should be extremely careful with.
+- Removing entries from the Windows Registry could negatively affect the host and how it functions.
 Be sure you know what it is you are removing before.
-In the wise words of Uncle Ben, "`With great power comes great responsibility.`"
+- In the wise words of Uncle Ben, "`With great power comes great responsibility.`"

 ### Onwards
 - Now that we have Registry management down, it's time to move on to handling Event Logs through PowerShell.

 ### Questions
 - A registry entry is made up of two pieces, a 'Key' and ' ' .
 What is the second piece?